 (P.L.
 101-239, Omnibus Budget Reconciliation Act of 1989, App.
-12/19/89 Extended through September 30, 1990, employer credit against FUTA/ FICA taxes for employer-paid costs of education assistance for employees and employer-paid cost of group legal services for employees.
+12/19/89) Extended through September 30, 1990, employer credit against FUTA/ FICA taxes for employer-paid costs of education assistance for employees and employer-paid cost of group legal services for employees.

 (P.L.
 101-508, Omnibus Budget Reconciliation Act of 1990, App.
-11/5/90) Extended the 0.2% temporary FUTA tax for five years-until January 1996.
+11/5/90) Extended the 0.2% temporary FUTA tax for 5 years-until January 1996.
 The gross FUTA tax remains at 6.2%, the maximum offset at 5.4% and the net tax at 0.8%.
 Changed the distribution of the revenue generated by the tax among the accounts in the unemployment trust fund to 90% to ESAA (formerly 65%), 10% to EUCA (formerly 22.5%) and overflow to FUA (formerly 12.5%) beginning in 1991.
 Reed Act was made permanent, with future distributions based on each state's share of wages subject to the federal taxable wage base rather than state taxable wage base.
-Extended for two years (through December 1992) employer credits against FUTA and FICA taxes for employer-paid costs of educational assistance and group legal service for employees.
+Extended for 2 years (through December 1992) employer credits against FUTA and FICA taxes for employer-paid costs of educational assistance and group legal service for employees.

 (P.L.
 102-164, Emergency Unemployment Compensation Act of 1991, App.
-11/15/91).
-Provided 6, 13 or 20 weeks of emergency benefits, depending on the level of unemployment in each state; provided a reachback to March 1, 1991 for persons who have exhausted their benefit entitlement in states where 13 and 20 weeks of emergency benefits are payable; in some states with 6 weeks of duration, benefits were limited to claimants who exhausted benefits after November 17, 1991; the program terminates July 4, 1992; the 0.2% FUTA surtax was extended for one year, through 1996; provision was made for a demonstration program in three states to test the feasibility of implementing job search assistance programs; the benefit provision for ex-service personnel was changed from a benefit duration of 13 weeks after a four-week waiting period to a potential 26 weeks with the same waiting period requirement that applies to all other claimants under each state's law; provision was made to allow states to pay benefits to non-professional school employee's between academic years or terms; amended law requires the establishment of an "Advisory Council on Unemployment Compensation" to evaluate the UC program periodically, including purpose, goals, counter cyclical effectiveness, coverage, benefit and financial adequacy, and any other aspects of the program and to make recommendations for improvement.
+11/15/91) Provided 6, 13 or 20 weeks of emergency benefits, depending on the level of unemployment in each state; provided a reach-back to March 1, 1991 for persons who have exhausted their benefit entitlement in states where 13 and 20 weeks of emergency benefits are payable; in some states with 6 weeks of duration, benefits were limited to claimants who exhausted benefits after November 17, 1991; the program terminates July 4, 1992; the 0.2% FUTA surtax was extended for one year, through 1996; provision was made for a demonstration program in 3 states to test the feasibility of implementing job search assistance programs; the benefit provision for ex-service personnel was changed from a benefit duration of 13 weeks after a 4-week waiting period to a potential 26 weeks with the same waiting period requirement that applies to all other claimants under each state's law; provision was made to allow states to pay benefits to non-professional school employees between academic years or terms; amended law requires the establishment of an "Advisory Council on Unemployment Compensation" to evaluate the UC program periodically, including purpose, goals, counter cyclical effectiveness, coverage, benefit and financial adequacy, and any other aspects of the program and to make recommendations for improvement.

 (P.L.
 102-182, App.
-12/4/91).
-Amended the Emergency Unemployment Compensation Act of 1991 by eliminating the 6 week tier of emergency benefits, providing for a minimum of 13 weeks of benefits in all states and for a reach-back to March 1, 1991, in all states; changed the termination date of the program to June 13, 1992.
+12/4/91) Amended the Emergency Unemployment Compensation Act of 1991 by eliminating the 6-week tier of emergency benefits, providing for a minimum of 13 weeks of benefits in all states and for a reach-back to March 1, 1991, in all states; changed termination date of the program to June 13, 1992.
 (P.L.
 102-244, App.
-2/7/92).
-Extended an additional 13 weeks of benefits for all EUC claimants so that a maximum of 33/26 weeks of benefits, depending on the level of unemployment in each state, were available through June 13, 1992 and provided 20/13 weeks of benefits through July 3, 1992; funding provided from the Extended Unemployment Compensation Account and offset by \$2.2 billion in carryover pay-as-you-go financing from prior entitlement legislation and an increase in corporate estimated tax deposits.
+2/7/92) Extended an additional 13 weeks of benefits for all EUC claimants so that a maximum of 33/26 weeks of benefits, depending on the level of unemployment in each state, were available than 13, 1002 and the result of the level to the level of the le maximum of 33/26 weeks of benefits, depending on the level of unemployment in each state, were available through June 13, 1992 and provided 20/13 weeks of benefits through July 3, 1992; funding provided from the Extended Unemployment Compensation Account and offset by \$2.2 billion in carryover pay-as-you-go financing from prior entitlement legislation and an increase in corporate estimated tax deposits.